 Here’s an easy breakdown of the benefits of both.

 Although it may appear solid, asphalt is porous and relatively flexible even after it hardens.
-While this may be asphalt’s downfall in certain conditions, it stands up to Central Ohio’s damaging freeze-thaw cycle better compared to concrete, which is more solid and will heave and crack permanently.
+While this may be an issue in certain areas where water flows through the lot, it stands up to Central Ohio’s damaging freeze-thaw cycle better than concrete.

-When concrete begins to deteriorate, you usually must rip it up and start from scratch.
-Asphalt, however, can be milled down and overlaid with a fresh surface several times before having to start anew.
+When concrete begins to deteriorate, you usually rip it up and start over.
+Asphalt, however, can be milled down and overlaid several times.

 4. Friendlier to the Environment

-Asphalt is one of the most recycled materials on the planet.
-Each ton recycled can be given new life as reclaimed asphalt pavement (RAP) - as either a construction aggregate used as the top dressing for another parking lot or remixed in hot-mix asphalt (HMA).
+Asphalt is one of the most frequently recycled materials on the planet.
+Recycled asphalt can be repurposed as reclaimed asphalt pavement (RAP).
+RAP can be used as the top dressing for another parking lot or remixed in hot-mix asphalt.

-While concrete can be crushed and recycled, as well, asphalt is the heaviest byproduct of the crude oil refining process.
-RAP reduces our reliance on fossil fuels.
+While concrete can also be crushed and recycled, asphalt is the heaviest byproduct of the crude oil refining process.
+Using recycled asphalt has a larger net impact on the environment.

 5. Speedy Installation

 An asphalt parking lot can be laid in just a few hours or days.
-In that time, it should have sufficiently cooled and compacted enough to do its job.
 Concrete could take a week or more to fully cure and harden.

 1. Supports More Heavy Duty Traffic